castro-gzlz/nep-des/README.md

 ## Precaution

 The contour map represents the **observed** density of planets in the selected catalogue, which is subjected to different observational and selection biases, and hence it does not represent the *true planet occurrence* from which the boundaries were derived.
-Still, there is a very good (visual) agreement between the observed distribution and the population-based boundaries so it is reasonable to plot them together.
+Still, there is a quite good (visual) agreement between the observed distribution and the population-based boundaries so it is reasonable to plot them together.

 ## Credits